EstimatedEst. Read Time: 14 minutes

 While a lift may not look fast to other people, it can feel fast based on how hard you’re pushing or pulling against resistance.

 Time under tension, the explosive force, and the type of muscle you’re training are what matters for muscle growth.
-Muscle growth relies on muscle tension, which is influenced by the mass that you’re lifting, combined with the speed at which you’re lifting it.
+Optimal muscle growth relies on muscle tension, which is influenced by the mass that you’re lifting, combined with the speed at which you’re lifting it.

 Guys, don’t believe when people say that the only way to elicit muscle growth and gains is to use heavier weight.

-If you can increase the speed of the mass you’re moving, you create more tension on the muscles regardless of the mass.
+If you can increase the speed of the mass you’re moving, you create more tension on the muscle fibres regardless of the mass.
 Tension equals mass times acceleration.

 As you’ll soon see, it doesn’t matter whether you lift heavy weights or very light weights when you add speed to the training equation.
 Lifting speed will change your expectations about muscle gain.